Career / Career Progression

 Published on January 8, 2020

-The good news is that in many NOCs, rapid advancement may be possible.
-The first step is to simply observe your organization's employment structure and what it takes to get promoted.
+The good news is that rapid advancement may be possible in many NOCs.
+The first step is to observe your organization's employment structure and what it takes to get promoted.

 You may find that your NOC follows a seniority-based promotion path.
-If that's the case, there may be no other choice but to wait it out.
+If that's the case, there may be no choice but to wait it out.
 However, most companies offer options for career-minded techs to jump the line.
-Your goal is to stand out as someone who doesn't just show up to work.
+You aim to stand out as someone who doesn't just show up to work.

-The NOC's senior technical positions have a deeper involvement in the inner workings of network operations and the company's IT infrastructure as a whole.
-The surest way to get consideration for these positions is to take a deeper stand within your own role.
+The NOC's senior technical positions involve more deeply in the inner workings of network operations and the company's IT infrastructure as a whole.
+The surest way to get consideration for these positions is to take a more profound stand within your role.

 Identify Your NOC's Shortcomings (and Fix Them)

-If you're a newcomer, it probably won't take long before you recognize some weak spots in the NOC's monitoring and resolution processes.
-These present opportunities to move up and increase your value.
-However, avoid the temptation to assume you must work for a bunch of incompetents.
-Problems in the NOC are usually due to the basic nature of information technology.
-Rapid progress in IT means that the NOC is always struggling to stay ahead of the curve.
+If you're a newcomer, it probably won't take long before you recognize some weak spots in the NOC's monitoring and resolution processes—these present opportunities to move up and increase your value.
+However, avoid assuming you must work for a bunch of incompetents.
+Problems in the NOC are usually due to the essential nature of information technology.
+Rapid progress in IT means that the NOC is constantly struggling to stay ahead of the curve.

 There are a few common areas where improvements can usually be made:

-Monitoring.
-Is your NOC monitoring all of the endpoints and processes that it should be, or have infrastructure flaws infiltrated faster than the engineers can keep pace?
+• Monitoring: Is your NOC monitoring all of the endpoints and processes it should be, or have infrastructure flaws infiltrated faster than the engineers can keep pace?
 It's impossible to discover an insight that the NOC isn't even monitoring for.

-Diagnostics.
-When monitoring uncovers a symptom, diagnosis pinpoints the disease.
-It's easy for a rapidly evolving NOC to misdiagnose or even ignore important metrics.
+• Diagnostics: When monitoring uncovers a symptom, diagnosis pinpoints the disease.
+A rapidly evolving NOC can easily misdiagnose or even ignore important metrics.

-Knowledge base.
-A NOC's decision-making process is guided by its knowledgebase.
-All too often, incidents are poorly documented or omitted completely, resulting in redundancy and ill-conceived solutions.
+• Knowledge base: A NOC's decision-making process is guided by its knowledge base.
+Incidents are often poorly documented or omitted entirely, resulting in redundancy and ill-conceived solutions.

-Escalation.
-A well-tuned escalation structure is central to any NOC or help desk.
+• Escalation: A well-tuned escalation structure is central to any NOC or help desk.
 It prevents the high-level engineers from being overwhelmed with requests, allowing the lowest tier to handle as many issues as possible.
-Equally important, issues shouldn't needlessly kill time among the lower tiers when they are not equipped to handle them.
+Equally important, issues shouldn't needlessly kill time among the lower tiers when they cannot handle them.

-The key to making technical improvements in any of these areas usually involves automation.
-By identifying the predictable and configuring systems to take the necessary action, the NOC naturally becomes more proactive, freeing techs to discover deeper insights.
+Automation is the key to making technical improvements in any of these areas.
+The NOC naturally becomes more proactive by identifying the predictable and configuring systems to take the necessary action, freeing techs to discover deeper insights.

-Although there are likely many areas that can be improved upon in your NOC, try to keep things simple.
-Your attitude can make the difference between someone who is destined to move up versus someone who is considered an annoyance.
+Although many areas can be improved in your NOC, try to keep things simple.
+Your attitude can make the difference between someone destined to move up and someone considered an annoyance.
 Try not to act as if you want to rebuild the entire operation.
-Instead, start with one small issue at a time and work it until it's resolved.
+Instead, start with a tiny issue at a time and work on it until it's resolved.

 Seek NOC Engineer Training: Scripting, Automation

-While this lag-time is present in many organizations, it's particularly true in fast-moving companies, as the demands on IT simply outpace the NOC architects' ability to respond with appropriate monitoring, diagnostics, and resolutions.
+While this lag time is present in many organizations, it's particularly true in fast-moving companies, as the demands on IT outpace the NOC architects' ability to respond with appropriate monitoring, diagnostics, and resolutions.

-If you identify such a knowledge gap, it can be a great opportunity to come up to speed on sorely needed skills.
+Identifying such a knowledge gap can be an excellent opportunity to develop sorely needed skills.
 Making yourself indispensable is a sure path to job security!
-For instance, if there's a need for more advanced programming and scripting skills, you may find that learning Python or Perl can jumpstart your career into NOC architecture and engineering.
+For instance, if you need more advanced programming and scripting skills, you may find that learning Python or Perl can jumpstart your career in NOC architecture and engineering.

-Likewise, exploring the intricacies of automation tools such as Ansible or Chef/Puppet can drastically reduce the tedium of manual work required to resolve an issue.
+Likewise, exploring the intricacies of automation tools such as Ansible or Chef/Puppet can drastically reduce the monotony of manual work required to resolve an issue.

-If you do choose to go down the training (and possibly certification) path, just be sure to keep your supervisor in the loop.
-There may already be a solution in the works for the problem you're trying to solve.
+If you go down the training (and possibly certification) path, keep your supervisor in the loop.
+There may already be a solution for the problem you're trying to solve.
 Communication is critical during this process.
-But with your boss's blessing you may find that there are plenty of opportunities to advance your position through training.
+But with your boss's blessing, you may find plenty of opportunities to advance your position through training.

 Find Workable Solutions

 Nobody likes a whiner.
-If you think you're going to move up by continually pointing out weaknesses, prepare to be sorely disappointed.
-Instead, you'll want to have the knowledge and skills to identify a plausible course of action when you report a problem to management.
+If you think you'll move up by continually pointing out weaknesses, prepare to be sorely disappointed.
+Instead, you'll want the knowledge and skills to identify a plausible course of action when you report a problem to management.

-This doesn't mean you have to iron out every detail before you report an issue, indeed that would take far too long and lead to its own inefficiencies.
+This doesn't mean you have to iron out every detail before you report an issue; indeed, that would take far too long and lead to inefficiencies.
 You should, however, have an educated sense of how the problem could be solved.
 Here's an example:

-A network on a large college campus was being overwhelmed with traffic at certain times of the day, and the complaints were rolling in.
-Operations techs had monitored these overloads for some time, but unfortunately it was a problem without a diagnosis or resolution.
-A recent hire pinpointed the cause as an excess of client-server traffic that occurred during the end of computer lab courses.
+A network on a large college campus was overwhelmed with traffic at certain times of the day, and the complaints were rolling in.
+Operations techs had monitored these overloads for some time, but unfortunately, the problem was undiagnosed or resolved.
+A recent hire pinpointed the cause as excess client-server traffic that occurred during the end of computer lab courses.

 By studying the configuration of lab PCs and their server, the tech took the initiative to write a custom logout script that reduced traffic to the server by 95%.
 Solving this problem earned the new tech a rapid promotion.